fatalxiao/react-vivy/README.md

 const App = () => {

-    // Get model state, actions and reducers const [modelState, modelActions] = useModel('MODEL_NAME_SPACE');
+    // Get model state, actions and reducers using hook "useModel". const [modelState, modelActions] = useModel('MODEL_NAME_SPACE');
+    // "useModel" can also accept a model as an argument.
+    // import model from 'MODEL_PATH';
+    // const [modelState, modelActions] = useModel(model);

-    // Get some value from modelState
+    // Get some value from modelState.
     const {value} = modelState;

-    // Get some actions or reducers from modelActions const {updateValue} = modelActions;
+    // Get some actions or reducers from modelActions. const {updateValue} = modelActions;

     return (